-Featuring 70 events in several places across the country, more than 300 companies took part of the 5th edition of Export Week, from 7-11 April.
+Featuring 70 events in several places across the country, more than 300 companies took part in the 5th edition of Export Week, from 7-11 April.
 During the week, a range of seminars and workshops with market experts and experienced traders helped businesses of all sizes and sorts to develop strategies for opportunities overseas.

 Steps into the BRICs was an event of #ExportWeek that brought an excellent opportunity of understanding these international markets, exchange business experience and help more companies to grow abroad.